gummipunkt/crossy/README.md

 ```

 Notes:
+- The production compose includes a local Postgres service for convenience.
+For managed Postgres, set `DATABASE_URL` and remove/ignore the `db` service.
-- The production compose runs `db:migrate`, builds JS/CSS, and precompiles assets on startup.
+- It runs `db:prepare`, builds JS/CSS, and precompiles assets on startup.
+Healthcheck probes `GET /up`.
-- Put a reverse proxy (Caddy/Nginx) in front of port 3000, or adjust the published port.
+- Default publish is `3022:3000`.
+Put a reverse proxy (Caddy/Nginx) in front or change the port mapping.
 - Persistent volumes store gems and uploads: `bundle-data`, `storage`.

 ## Configuration

 Environment variables can be provided either via `docker-compose.yml`/`docker-compose.prod.yml` or an env file.
 Recommended:

 - Development: use `docker compose` as shown above; defaults are set in `docker-compose.yml`.
-Optionally create `.env` (see `.env.example`).
+Optional: `.env` (see `.env.example`).
-- Production: use `docker-compose.prod.yml` with `env/.env.production`.
+- Production: use `docker-compose.prod.yml` with `env/.env.production` (see `env/.env.production.example`).

 Set these variables: